collinedwa/market-app/README.md

 * Alternatively, you can make API calls to https://ptma.azurewebsites.net
 * The app may take some time to warm up if it has been in an idle state for a while.

-To maintain the longevity of the free service plan, the database will be up during approximate normal business hours Mon-Fri.
+To maximize the longevity of the free service plan, the database will be up during approximate normal business hours Mon-Fri.

 ### Local instance: